Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 I love canning my own food.
-I can take advantage of various stores' great sales, stock up on the latest fruit or veggies that are in season, and can can away here at home, knowing that I'll have plenty of food for a while that's tucked away safe in our basement.
-Personally, I can't wait until the corn on the cob goes on sale for 10/$1, and then I'm really going to stock up.
+I can take advantage of various stores' great sales, stock up on the latest fruit or veggies that are in season, and pressure can away here at home, knowing that I'll have plenty of food for a while that's tucked away safe in our basement.
+When corn on the cob goes on sale for 10/$1, I really stock up.

-This time it was green beans.
+One time, it was green beans on sale.
 When I'm at the store, I'm always on the lookout for items that I can preserve.
-We've been out of green beans for a while, and they were for a good price this last weekend.
+We've been out of green beans for a while, and they were a reasonable price during this sale.
 So I snagged as many as my basket could currently hold.
 These are so easy to can and are perfect for just about any meal you can imagine.

 - 4.5 teaspoons salt